BasPost/siriproxy-homewizard/README.md

 * Siri, could you please turn 'off' the 'office light'?
 * 'desk lamp' 'off'

+Dim a kaku switch by saying:
+* Dim the living lights to 50%
+* Set the desktop lamp at 50

 Turn on/off kaku scenes by saying:
 * Turn 'on' the 'living room'
 * Siri, turn 'on' the 'alarm' lights
 * 'living room' 'off'

-Dim a device by saying:
-* Dim the living lights to 50%
-* Set the desktop lamp at 50

 Note:
-The plugin uses keywords which are marked with '' So it doesn't mather in what order you say it.
+The plugin uses keywords which are marked with '..'
+So it doesn't mather in what order you say it.
-The keywords are the names you used in the HomeWizard and filled in the file (`~/lib/siriproxy-homewizard`) and matches it's ID
+The keywords are the names you used in the HomeWizard and used in the file (`~/lib/siriproxy-homewizard`) and matches it's ID